lrstanley/liam.sh/posts/shrinking-the-size-of-go-golang-binaries.md

 ## What to do from here?

 If you are following the above guide, you are likely making a user-facing application, and not a library.
 Meaning you probably have a Makefile or some form of script to build it for you, if your application requires external files, you are building things into a **.tar.gz** or **.zip** file, etc. How I currently tackle the above processes in my applications and utilities is by using a `Makefile`.
-See a very long example of one of these [here](https://github.com/Liamraystanley/marill/blob/master/Makefile).
+See a very long example of one of these [here](https://github.com/lrstanley/marill/blob/master/Makefile) or maybe [here](https://github.com/lrstanley/links.ml/blob/master/Makefile).

 Below is a good starting point for a Go project's Makefile: